 The Briefcase is a web-based resource that psychologists can use to assist family caregivers through individual and organizational practice, research, teaching, advocacy and community service.
 It is also useful for other professionals who work with family caregivers, psychologists facing caregiving challenges within their own families, and caregivers themselves.
 Briefcase components include: Caregiving facts and figures; Strategies for reaching family caregivers; Research opportunities and considerations; Caregiving interventions; Assessment tools; Variations in practice for diverse groups; Practical aspects of providing services; Teaching about caregiving; Advocacy on behalf of family caregivers; Roles for and profiles of psychologists who work with family caregivers; and Resources for psychologists and caregivers.

 Caring.com provides advice from experts, practical tips, and personal support addressing important aspects of eldercare, including comprehensive coverage of health, finance, housing, legal, daily living, and end-of-life issues.
-The site features thousands of articles, checklists, how-to guides, to-do lists, and caregiving tools, as well as online support groups, a national eldercare services directory, newsletters, and a daily blog on caregiving and eldercare news.
+The site features articles, checklists, how-to guides, to-do lists, and caregiving tools, as well as online support groups, a national eldercare services directory, newsletters, and a daily blog on caregiving and eldercare news.

 Caring From a Distance (CFAD)